Shilldon/cookbook/README.md

 $ git commit -m "commit message"
 $ git push heroku master

-THere are no differences between the development and deployed versions.
+There are no differences between the development and deployed versions.
 Other than a standard browser no further software or implementation is required and the site can be accessed at 'https://milestone-3-recipebook.herokuapp.com/'.
 To run the app through IDE input bash terminal ensure all requirements are installed:
 $ sudo pip3 install –r requirements.txt